BrockDSL/Introduction-to-Text-Analysis-with-Voyant-Tools/README.md

 ## Learning Different Tools

 There are various other tools offered by Voyant: corpus tools, document tools, visualization tool, grid tools and other tools.
-There are certain tools which are repetitive, for the purpose of the module, we have excluded the repetitive tools.
+There are certain tools which are repetitive, for the purpose of this module, we have excluded the repetitive tools.
 In order to learn more about various tools, please refer below:-

 <ins>**Corpus Tools**</ins>